ImperialCollegeLondon/dcw-hash-of-sets/README.md

 and the inner hashes are "sethashes", i.e. a hash whose values are all 1, representing a set - the keys of that hash are the members of the set.

-so h[P]->[C] is a boolean expression that represents "is C a child of parent P"
+so $h[P]->[C] is a boolean expression that represents "is C a child of parent P"

-If we wanted to format the output in the actual desired form, that'd be:
+If we want to format the output in the actual desired form, that'd be:

 ```
 perl -lane '($p,$c) = split( /:\s*/ ); $h{$p}->{$c}++; END {foreach $p (sort keys %h) { $c = $h{$p}; $k = join( ",", sort keys %$c ); print "$p: $k" } }' < pc-input